Ram0nB/ABM-2021/README.md

   - a browser will be opened with the visualization

 To run the sensitivity analysis:
-1. go to Ramon and ask him
+1. go to sugarscape
+2. run the sensitivity_analysis.ipynb

+To analyze the data:
+1. run data_analysis.ipynb